 ASSISTED LISTENING DEVICES

 Audio Description is provided for one performance during each of the productions playing at the The Hayes Theater and The Tony Kiser Theater.
-During an Audio Described performance, visually impaired patrons are provided commentary and narration which guides the listener through the show with descriptions of scenes, settings, costumes, etc. in between dialogue or songs.
-This service is made possible by the generous support of The Bulova Stetson Fund.
+During an Audio Described performance, patrons with vision loss are provided commentary and narration which guides the listener through the show with descriptions of scenes, settings, costumes, etc. in between dialogue or songs.¬†This service is made possible by the generous support of The Bulova Stetson Fund.

 WE'RE PROUD TO BE PART OF THEATER ACCESS.